zebrunner/carina/docs/automation/api.md

 * Freemarker - "Apache FreeMarker is a template engine: a Java library to generate text output (HTML web pages, e-mails, configuration files, source code, etc.) based on templates and changing data."
 * JsonPath - library for extracting data from JSON body
-* JsonAssert - library for comparing actual JSON body with an expected one
+* JsonAssert - library for comparing the actual JSON body with an expected one
 * Json-schema-validator - library for validating of JSON body for matching to JSON schema

 ### Example of test implementation